 Don’t get me wrong; I do believe that engineering and programming are important skills.
 But only in the right context, and only for the type of person willing to put in the necessary blood, sweat and tears to succeed.
 The same could be said of many other skills.
 I would no more urge everyone to learn to program than I would urge everyone to learn to plumb.

 ... however, while an apt warning, it shouldn't serve to intimidate you.
 In fact, if you have any interest in learning, I believe it's worth putting in the time to explore because of the vast free resources available and otherwise, you'll never know; you could get lucky and fall in love with it or at the very least, find it interesting enough to pursue long-term in a career switch.

-It's worth nothing, though, that some people oversimplify and underestimate what it actually takes to make it in this industry - they mostly see dollar signs and think since you can "teach yourself," they just have to grin and bear through a couple hundred hours of learning before they're set when the reality of the journey is much longer and arduous.
+It's worth noting, though, that some people oversimplify and underestimate what it actually takes to make it in this industry - they mostly see dollar signs and think since you can "teach yourself," they just have to grin and bear through a couple hundred hours of learning before they're set when the reality of the journey is much longer and arduous.
 There is a lot of competition for these jobs and in my opinion, if money is your sole motivator, you're not going to make it very far in the industry.

 Coding may be right for you if:

 - you can and are willing to make the time needed to learn

 - you enjoy learning and challenging yourself at work